TS22082/random-student-selector/README.md

 # Random Student Selector

-This console tool will let teachers add students to a database drop select or all students, and choose a random student (cold call).
+This console tool will let teachers add students to a database, drop specific or all students, and choose a random student (cold call).
-When a student is selected it will remove them from the call list so everyone is sure to be called.
-When everyone has been called in the call list the database will repopulate the callist array

 # Motivation